Constructing Deployment Scenarios for Reserve Deliverability via Adaptive Robust Optimization: Introduction

-\paragraph{Aim and Contribution} In this work, we develop a method for constructing deployment scenarios from a set of probabilistic forecasts, which are then included as contingencies in the DA scheduling problem.
+\paragraph{Aim and contribution} In this work, we develop a method for constructing deployment scenarios from a set of probabilistic forecasts, which are then included as contingencies in the DA scheduling problem.
 We formulate a two-stage adaptive robust optimization (ARO) problem that jointly considers the DA schedule, worst-case forecast error realizations, and the full-recourse RT schedule.
 When the uncertainty set is polyhedral, the ARO problem is equivalent to the standard DA scheduling problem with deployment scenarios as additional contingencies.
 Using the column-and-constraint (CCG) \cite{zeng2013solving_two_stage} algorithm, we construct deployment scenarios corresponding to a series of iteratively updated DA schedules.
 We apply this method to the RTS-GMLC 2019 \cite{rts_gmlc} system and provide original insights into the differences between \textit{CCG-constructed} deployment scenarios and \textit{extreme} deployment scenarios constructed following industry practice.
-We find that CCG-constructed deployment scenarios often include errors in both directions (over- and under-forecasts) at different grid nodes, which contrasts {extreme scenarios} that include errors in a single direction.
+We find that CCG-constructed deployment scenarios often include errors in both directions (i.e. actuals may be greater or lower than the DA point forecast) at different grid nodes, which contrasts {extreme scenarios} that include errors in a single direction.
 To account for the aggregation benefits of forecast errors, extreme scenarios reduce the reserve requirement at each node based on a uniform across-nodes policy.
 In contrast, the CCG-constructed deployment scenarios allow the DA problem to endogenously calculate what level of aggregation benefit (if any) can be leveraged, considering transmission constraints.
 Overall, our results show that incorporating deployment scenarios in the DA schedule improves reserve deliverability compared to network-unaware reserve procurement and that CCG-constructed deployment scenarios closely approximate prescribed reliability targets, while outperforming extreme scenario approaches.